lokeshkvn/GSoC-CPAchecker-Project/README.md

 - Code archtecture for testing needed is BDD/TDD.
 - There are several nested functions.
 - Dynamic data for generating graph.
-<br/>If we overcome the above drawbacks we can unit test the reamining functions.
+<br/>If we overcome the above drawbacks we can unit test the remaining functions.

 ## Final Words